techworldwithmurali/java-application/README.md

 + Git is installed
 + Maven is installed
 + Docker is installed
-+ Docker repository is created
++ DockerHub repository is created
 + AWS EKS is created

 ### Step 1: Clone the repository